 Space – Salsa Dancers require a good amount of space to be able to express themselves.
 Salsa dancers are environmentally aware so if they are dancing in a room with little space and bad dance floor etiquette they will not be able to express themselves and thus be bored and not return.

 People – Salsa Dancers require a good proportion of the night with other Salsa Dancers.
 One of the hardest tasks as a promoter is to get the goodwill of the Salsa Dancer community.

 A lot of people think that Salsa Teachers are the most inspiring dancers within a Salsa scene but often it is the Salsa Dancers; these Salsa dancers play a very important part in inspiring the Salsa Students to aspire to more and also encourage Salsa Students to go outside of the box.

-For your Salsa School to be successful you will need to bring in New People, transition them Salsa Students and finally to Salsa Dancers.
-This can take a lot of time so in the meantime you will need to supplement your growth with an injection from the Scene.
+For your Salsa School to be successful you will need to bring in New People, transition them into Salsa Students and finally Salsa Dancers.
+This can take a lot of time so in the meantime, you will need to supplement your growth with an injection from the Scene.

 I have seen Salsa Schools stagnate as they could not get enough inspiration through the door via Salsa Dancers.
 I have also seen Salsa nights fail to get started as the New People and Salsa Dancers were standing around waiting as there were no enthusiastic Salsa Students to get things moving.
 The hard challenge is to get the right balance for what you want to offer but neglecting any of the customer groups has consequences.

 I hope you enjoy the second part of this article about the Salsa Customers to consider when building a Salsa school.
-One of the important initial tasks is to understand your own local community, what is available, and then mapping out your long-term strategy for success.
+One of the important initial tasks is to understand your own local community, and what is available, and then map out your long-term strategy for success.

 With most of my articles, I hope this provided some insight and gave you food for thought.
 If you have any thoughts on the subject please comment below or send me a personal message.